Kwack0202/Generative-GBM/README.md

 # Generative-GBM
 Development of a Trading System Integrating Financial Engineering Models and Artificial Intelligence

+## Abstract
+This study proposes a scenario-based trading system that integrates generative models the GBM framework.
+The core idea is to use the GBM framework to model the uncertainty of stock price variations and to optimize the wiener process by employing a Latent Diffusion Model to depart from the log-normal distribution assumption of the standard GBM.
+This approach demonstrates that by introducing generative models, the terms of the wiener process can be reparameterized by learning the unique distribution and time-varying structure of market data.
+This provides realistic virtual price paths and extends the dataset for stock prediction to scenario sets, contributing to the optimization of investment strategies.
+The generated scenarios are selected through risk assessment and learn the patterns of stock variations using a Transformer encoder.
+The empirical analysis conducted on 150 stocks representing 10 sectors of the S&P 500 index showed that LDM outperformed existing generative models in terms of original data mimicking, with a win rate of 0.567 and a cumulative return of 38.434% in backtesting results.
+Additionally, the proposed trading system demonstrated consistent adaptability across various risk profiles based on growth and volatility, as well as different market conditions such as bear and bull markets.
+Consequently, the proposed trading system has proven its potential to support investors in achieving profitable returns by leveraging scenarios that combine realism and diversity.

 ## Concept of proposed trading system
 <p align="center">
   <img src="./asset/Fig2.png" width="100%">